-A neighbour had undertaken to build this rude dwelling by contract, and was to have it ready for us by the first week in the new year.
+dwelling by contract, and was to have it ready for us by the first week in the new year.
 The want of boards to make the divisions in the apartments alone hindered him from fulfilling his contract.
 These had lately been procured, and the house was to be ready for our reception in the course of a week.
-Our trunks and baggage had already been conveyed by Mr. Dhither; and in spite of my sister's kindness and hospitality, I longed to find myself once more settled in a home of my own.
+Our trunks and baggage had already been conveyed thither by Mr. D--; and in spite of my sister's kindness and hospitality, I longed to find myself once more settled in a home of my own.